Annelie135/game_rps/README.md

-# Game
+# Game: Rock Paper Scissors
-Created the classic game of Rock Paper Scissors
+Created the classic 2-player game of Rock Paper Scissors in Python.